This article was originally published on 22 April 2014.

 - I sign up for credit cards when they have a special sign-up bonus.
-Many cards will give you 25,000 points if you spend a certain amount within the first 3 months (usually $3000).
-I signed up for both my Chase Sapphire Preferred and Southwest credit cards when they were doubling their sign-up bonus and handing out 50,000 miles for new members.
+Many cards will give you 25,000 or even 50,000 points if you spend a certain amount within the first 3 months (usually $3000).
+I signed up for both my Chase Sapphire Preferred and Southwest credit cards when they were doubling their sign-up bonus and handing out 50,000 miles for new members; I later signed up for the Chase Sapphire Reserve card when they were offering 100,000 bonus miles for signing up.
 50,000 miles gets me a free roundtrip flight to Europe if I redeem through Chase Ultimate Rewards, or about 3 roundtrip Southwest flights within the US.
-If you’re looking to save on accommodation, the Chase Marriott card currently offers a 80,000 point sign-up bonus which you can redeem for free nights at Marriott hotels around the world.
+The Points Guy is my go-to resource whenever I’m looking for a new credit card to sign up for.

 In short, you can still travel with student loans, as long as you are diligent about managing, saving, and earning money for travel.
 It does require discipline and some degree of hustle, but that’s true of any dream you’re chasing.